 Danger!
-Take care that the rear wheel or mudguard or suspension element never hit the frame, seat, rear rack or luggage box while the suspension is fully compressed.
+Take care that the rear wheel or mudguard or suspension element never hit the frame, seat or rear rack box while the suspension is fully compressed.

 Therefore fully deflate the air shock.
-Have a second person mount the bicycle and make the suspension bottom out by leaning on the seat or the rear rack.
+Have a second person mount the bicycle and make the suspension bottom out by pushing on the seat or the rear rack.

-If the distance between the wheel or mudguard and the frame, seat, rear rack or Speedbag is smaller than I cm you will have to have your bike dealer mount an additional spacer inside the air shock.
+If the distance between the wheel or mudguard and the frame, seat or rear rack is smaller than I cm you will have to have your bike dealer mount an additional spacer inside the air shock.
 In case you don't, the mudguard may break suddenly or the rear wheel might be blocked which can lead to serious crashes.